cs3157/recitations/E-Memory-Pointers/memory-pointers.md

 "my string"[0] == 'm' //true!
 ```

-There's a slight difference between these two definitions. c is an array which
+There's a slight difference between these two definitions. `c` is an array which
-means you can't move where it points to, its always going to point to a. s on
+means you can't move where it points to: it's always going to point to the character
-the other hand can be incremented and decremented and moved around however you
+`a`. `s`, on the other hand, can be incremented and decremented and moved around
-like. "my string", however, can't be modified; it's a string literal!
+however you like. `"my string"`, however, can't be modified; it's a string literal!

-Some useful string functions (need to #include string.h):
+Some useful string functions (need to `#include string.h`):
 ```c
 char d[20];
 char c[] = "abc";